seven1m/onebody/README.md

 [![Stories in Ready](https://badge.waffle.io/churchio/onebody.svg?label=ready&title=stories+ready)](http://waffle.io/churchio/onebody)
 [![Stories in Progress](https://badge.waffle.io/churchio/onebody.svg?label=in+progress&title=stories+in+progress)](http://waffle.io/churchio/onebody)

-We <3 contributors!
+We ❤️ contributors!
 Just check out [all these people](https://github.com/orgs/churchio/people) who have helped make OneBody awesome!

 To help fix a bug, first make sure it has a logged [issue](https://github.com/churchio/onebody/issues) (if not, create one), then:

-1. Fork this repo on GitHub.
+1. Fork this repo on GitHub and clone your fork to your computer.
-2. Set up the software on your computer by following the directions below.
+2. Set up the software on your computer by following the directions in the next section.
-3. Fix the bug, run the tests (see the "Tests" section below) to make sure they all pass.
+3. Fix the bug!
+4. Run the test suite (see the "Tests" section lower in this file) to make sure you didn't break something.
+(This is kind of optional, since Travis CI will run the test suite when you create your Pull Request anyway.)
 4. Submit a Pull Request to get your bug fix merged!

-If you'd like to add an awesome new feature, please hop on IRC to talk about what you want to do.
-We might be able to save you some time building something that 1) we've already done, 2) won't work, or 3) we'll never use.
-Also, we'd like to give some guidance on approach, coding style, tests, etc.
+If you'd like to add an awesome new feature, please hop on [chat](https://gitter.im/churchio/onebody) to talk about what you want to do.
+We'd like to give you some guidance on approach, coding style, tests, etc.

 ### Development Setup Using Vagrant